Weekend Trips from Paris by Train: 12 Places Worth the Journey (2026)

 7. Weekend Trip from Paris to Dijon

 Dijon is one of the best train trips from Paris for a cultural weekend or a gastronomic weekend.
-The capital of the Dukes of Burgundy, Dijon, has an interesting history, beautiful medieval architecture, tasty local produce, and good wine.
+The historical capital of the Dukes of Burgundy, Dijon has an interesting history, beautiful medieval architecture, tasty local produce, and excellent wines.

-Dijon’s Old Town is like a trip back in time, with its impressive Ducal Palace, medieval architecture, and religious buildings.
+Dijon’s Old Town feels like a journey back in time, with its impressive Ducal Palace, well-preserved medieval architecture, and striking religious buildings.
+Best of all, all of the city’s museums are free to visit year-round.

 WHERE TO STAY IN DIJON: